Utterly Voice icon image Utterly Voice

 These and other commands are described in detail below.

 The Utterly Voice Screen Analyzer performs image analysis on your screen when initiated.
-It finds all objects on the screen that may be useful to click or hover, then shows number labels for each of these objects on your screen.
+It finds all objects on the screen that may be useful to click, drag, or hover; then shows number labels for each of these objects on your screen.
 To open the screen analyzer, say one of the following commands:

 Many number labels appear on your screen.
 Say one of the numbers.
-The mouse is clicked or simply moved to that location, depending on which command you used to open the screen analyzer.
+Depending on which command you used to open the screen analyzer, the mouse is clicked, dragged, or simply moved to that location.
 You can also say "cancel" instead of a number to close the screen analyzer without taking any action.

 The screen analyzer is very effective for clicking most things on the screen.
 However, it doesn't always find web links that are contained within paragraphs of small text.
 This is where the Vimium browser extension described in the next section helps.
 Between these two methods for controlling the mouse, you can click nearly anything on the screen.